aksio-insurtech/.github/contributing.md

 | Patch | Bug fixes |

 If none of these labels are present, it isn't considered to be a release.

+The release action will then produce a `CHANGELOG.md` from the information in the pull request.
+The repositories are configured with the pull request template that will guide you through what to fill in.